ovatsus/projeuler/README.md

 projeuler
 =========

 Just the few project euler problems I've solved.
-I may or may not update this repo any time ever. :)
+I may or may not update this repo at any time ever. :)